buildpacks/rfcs/text/0000-project-toml-converter.md

 - This feature has similarities with the "prepare" phase that has been discussed previously (see #555).
 But it is much smaller in scope.
 Potentially, the binary described in this RFC could eventually take on more responsibilities and look more like "prepare".
 But that is out of scope for this RFC.

-- It is non-trivial for platform operators to upgrade support for different versions of project.toml.
-Project Descriptor is a file which describe behavior related to buildpacks.
-Platform operators need to give these behaviors according to developer app requests.
+- Project Descriptor (aka project.toml) is a file which describes behavior related to buildpacks.
+It is non-trivial for platform operators to upgrade support for different versions of project.toml.
 So with this feature we are giving to developers the ability to use any version of project.toml knowing that the platform can always support it.
 At the same time we are giving to operators the convenience of only having to know about one schema at a time for project.toml.

 - What is the expected outcome?